diegomrtnzg/HandsOnLab/Containers on Azure in a practical way - Deploying an application to a container orchestrator.md

         ![](media/Containers%20on%20Azure%20in%20a%20practical%20way/Discover%20what%20is%20a%20container/image35.PNG)

 11. DC/OS doesn’t expose its services directly.
 An ssh tunnel to the master node is required.
-The next steps show you how to connect using Windows.
+The next steps show how to connect using Windows.
         1. Open *Putty*.

             ![](media/Containers%20on%20Azure%20in%20a%20practical%20way/Discover%20what%20is%20a%20container/image29.PNG)